github/codeql/docs/language/learn-ql/javascript/using-type-tracking-for-api-modeling.rst

 Prefer data-flow configurations when:

-- Tracking user-controlled data -- use `taint tracking <https://help.semmle.com/QL/learn-ql/javascript/dataflow.html#using-global-taint-tracking>`__.
+- Tracking user-controlled data -- use `taint tracking <https://help.semmle.com/QL/learn-ql/javascript/dataflow.html#using-global-analyzing-data-flow-and-tracking-tainted-data-in-python>`__.
-- Differentiating between different kinds of user-controlled data -- see ":doc:`Using flow labels for precise data flow analysis <flow-labels>`."
+- Differentiating between different kinds of user-controlled data -- see ":doc:`Using flow labels for precise data flow analysis <using-flow-labels-for-precise-data-flow-analysis>`."
 - Tracking transformations of a value through generic utility functions.
 - Tracking values through string manipulation.
-- Generating a path from source to sink -- see ":doc:`Creating path queries <../writing-queries/path-queries>`."
+- Generating a path from source to sink -- see ":doc:`Creating path queries <../writing-queries/creating-path-queries>`."

 Lastly, depending on the code base being analyzed, some alternatives to consider are: